 Zero depreciation cover

 Your two-wheeler's value depreciates with age.
-As such, when you make a claim, you get settlement for the depreciated value of the parts repaired.
+As such, when you make a motor insurance claim, you get settlement for the depreciated value of the parts repaired.
 With a zero depreciation cover this depreciation is ignored in claim settlement.
 You get the full value of the parts repaired or replaced.

 When you don't make a claim you earn a no claim discount which reduces the renewal premium.
 This discount accumulates every year when no claim is made.
 However, a single claim nullifies the discount.
 NCB protect helps in protecting your earned discounts even when you make a claim.